kownse/LibtorchTrade/README.md

 # LibtorchTrade
-RL BTC trader written in C++ using libtorch
+Reinforcement learning trader for BTC written in C++ using libtorch

 ## Guiding principles
 * Fast